VladRez/finance-and-operations/README.md

-# Finance and Operations
-Experimental automation, analysis and stand alone applications for finance/ day to day operations.
+scripts for automating day to day operations.